What To Inspect When Looking for High Quality Furniture

 • Dust panels are thin sheets of wood between drawers in a chest or desk of drawers.

-• Floating bottom are not affixed to the sides of the drawer, instead they float in the groove of the drawer.
+• Floating Bottoms are not affixed to the sides of the drawer, instead, they float in the groove of the drawer.

-• Metal glide rails drawers run smoothly and have stops to make sure the drawer does not pull all the way out.
+• Metal glide rails drawers run smoothly and have stopped to make sure the drawer does not pull out.

 • Springs hand-tied springs, close together even resistance.